Guide to Development Management in Construction

 Development management is the strategic oversight of a construction project from start to finish.
 Its goal is to deliver the project on time, on budget, and with minimal risk to the developer or project owner.

-Development management in construction covers everything from site acquisition and early planning through design, approvals, construction, and handover.
+Development management covers everything from site acquisition and early planning through design, approvals, construction, and handover.
 Let’s talk about how development management works, how it differs from project management, and why it matters, especially on complex or high-risk developments.

 TL;DR